jocepin/tulip/README.md

 Flexible API to receive information from hive instances.

 ## About
-This APP plays an important role in the structure of our project, it will recover the values of the different **instances** deployed on each hive.
+This API plays an important role in the structure of our project, it will recover the values of the different **instances** deployed on each hive.
 These values are stored in MongoDB, a No-SQl database.
 This API will use **json** formatting norm for easy retreating values in clojure.